Exciton localization in two-dimensional semiconductors through modification of the dielectric environment: System Hamiltonian

 It is worth noting that the bandgap renormalization and the electrostatic modulation exhibit agreeing trends. i.e. for any configuration in which the bandgap increases, the e-h Coulomb potential is strengthened (its absolute value is enlarged).
 Similarly, in those configurations in which the bandgap decreases, the e-h Coulomb attraction is weakened.

 The physical explanation for this behavior is depicted in figure \ref{schematics-2}.
-In the illustrated case (an interacting e-h pair), when the surrounding material is less polarizable than the semiconductor itself (figure \ref{schematics-2}(b)), the attractive electrostatic interaction in the 2D case is strengthened in comparison to the bulk case (figure \ref{schematics-2}(a)).
-On the contrary, if the surrounding material is more polarizable than the semiconductor, the screening by the surrounding material is more effective and then the interaction is weakened (figure \ref{schematics-2}(c)).
+In the illustrated case (an interacting e-h pair), when the surrounding material is more polarizable than the semiconductor itself (figure \ref{schematics-2}(b)), the attractive electrostatic interaction between the carriers is weakened in comparison to the bulk case (figure \ref{schematics-2}(a)).
+On the contrary, if the surrounding material is less polarizable than the semiconductor, the screening by the surrounding material is more effective and then the interaction is strengthened (figure \ref{schematics-2}(c)).
 Analogously happens with the repulsive interaction between electrons, which contributes to the bandgap size via the self-energy generated by the electron density in presence of the dielectric interfaces \cite{Lebens2016, Ugeda2014}.

-Hence, for a region in which the 2D semiconductor is sandwiched by a material with dielectric constant smaller (bigger) than that of the semiconductor itself, the bandgap is expected to increase (decrease) as well as the magnitude of the exciton binding energy.
+Hence, for a region in which the 2D semiconductor is sandwiched by a material with effective dielectric constant smaller (bigger) than that of the semiconductor itself, the bandgap is expected to increase (decrease) as well as the magnitude of the exciton binding energy.
 Nevertheless, the energy variations associated to both of these effects are not necessarily equal.
 Then, there can be a net effect on the ground energy in each region.

 According to the Hamiltonian in equation (\ref{eq:1}), there will be two different energies for the ground state, depending on the position of the center of mass (whether in region I or in region II).
 If the ground energy for region I is lower than that for region II, region I would become a confinement area for excitons within the semiconductor (a well-like effective potential $V^{eff}(R)$ for the exciton center of mass).
 Otherwise, region I would turn into a region where the excitons are prevented to be located (a step-like effective potential $V^{eff}(R)$ for the exciton center of mass).